aishwaryamensinkai/Expense-Tracker/README.md

 This project is a simple expense tracker built with React.
 It allows users to add and delete expenses, and it provides components for managing transactions.

-## Getting Started

-To get started with the Expense Tracker, follow these steps:

-1. Clone this repository to your local machine.
-2. Navigate to the project directory.
-3. Run `npm install` to install dependencies.
-4. Run `npm start` to start the development server.
-5. Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.

-## Available Scripts

-In the project directory, you can run the following scripts:

-### `npm start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm run build`

-Builds the app for production to the `build` folder.

 ## Components

 The Expense Tracker consists of the following components: